 - Failure to place samples in the proper containers

-- A local anesthetic is flushed into the throat patient’s throat on a sitting upright or lying supine position.
+A local anesthetic is flushed into the throat patient’s throat in a sitting upright or lying supine position.

 The following are the nursing interventions and nursing care considerations for a patient undergoing bronchoscopy:

 The following are the nursing interventions before bronchoscopy:

 - IMPORTANT Secure informed consent.
 A signed consent form is obtained from the patient.

 - Obtain medical history.
 Ask for any history of allergies to anesthetic agents and list of medicines the patient is taking.

 - Check for NPO status.
 Withheld food and fluids for 6 to 12 hours prior to the exam to decrease the risk of aspiration.